|

 a digital imaging system.
 To realize the fully resolution of the imager the

-transfer function (MTF).
-The MTF of a lens varies with spatial
+modulation transfer function (MTF).
+The MTF of a lens varies with

 Simulate impact of MTF to a line pair target.